prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 The `amp-ad` elements in the page body need to be set up as shown below, especially the following attributes:

 + `data-slot`: Identifies the ad slot for the auction.
 + `rtc-config`: Used to pass JSON configuration data to [Prebid Server][PBS], which will actually handle the communication with AMP RTC.
-The `vendors` property should list all of the Prebid Server vendor instances you will be using.
+The rtc_config.vendors property should define any vendors that will be receiving RTC callouts (including Prebid Server) up to a maximum of five

 {% highlight html %}